tcmulder/aqua-svg-sprite/trunk/readme.txt

 = 3.0.12 =

-* Test and update stable tag.
+* Test with WordPress 6.6.1.

 = 3.0.11 =